SerebryakovMA/TM_abridgement/README.md

 # TM_abridgement
 An abridgement of lectures on theoretical mechanics.

-To compile this one need pdflatex, bibtex.
+To compile this one need pdflatex, bibtex, makeindex.